 - 24 In-city capacity building workshops have been delivered to date in all partner cities.
 Workshops delivered capacity building on GHG inventories, emission scenario planning, climate action identification and prioritisation, climate action detailing and climate action implementation planning.

 - Strategic appraisals on climate action completed for eight cities, and associated country reports completed.

 - GPC compliant city wide GHG inventories completed in eight cities.

 - Climate action for URBan sustainability (CURB) tool updated, more user-friendly version (known as the Pathways tool), and has been used for ambitious emissions reduction scenario planning in all partner cities.

 - Climate Action Planning Framework and process guidance has been developed to support cities in developing their climate action plans that align with the Paris Agreement.

-- Partner cities will start to release their final climate action plans during 2020.
+- Partner cities started to release their final climate action plans during 2020.

 - Five partner cities (Accra, Johannesburg, Cape Town, Tshwane and Dakar) have finalised their climate action plans.
 Accra has officially endorsed its action plan in 2020; the remaining cities will endorse their action plans in 2021.